UbiquityDotNET/Ubiquity.NET.Versioning/docfx/build-tasks/index.md

 | Official PreRelease | `{BuildMajor}.{BuildMinor}.{BuildPatch}-{PreReleaseName}[.PreReleaseNumber][.PreReleaseFix]+{BuildMeta}` |
 | Official Release | `{BuildMajor}.{BuildMinor}.{BuildPatch}+{BuildMeta}` |

+That is the, CI BuildName is chosen to ensure the ordering matches the expected behavior for a build.

 This project provides an MSBUILD task to automate the generation of these versions in an easy to use NuGet Package.

 The package creates File and Assembly Versions and defines the appropriate MsBuild properties so the build will automatically incorporate them.
 > **NOTE:**
-The automatic use of MsBuild properties requires using the new SDK attribute support for .NET projects.
+> The automatic use of MsBuild properties requires using the new SDK attribute support for .NET
+> projects.
 Where the build auto generates the assembly info.
-If you are using some other means to auto generate the assembly level versioning attributes.
-You can use the properties generated by this package to generate the attributes.
+If you are using some other means
+> to auto generate the assembly level versioning attributes.
+You can use the properties
+> generated by this package to generate the attributes.

-File and AssemblyVersions are computed based on the CSemVer "Ordered version", which is a 64 bit value that maps to a standard windows FILEVERSION Quad with each part consuming 16 bits.
+File and AssemblyVersions are computed based on the CSemVer "Ordered version", which is a 64 bit value that maps to a standard windows FILE VERSION Quad with each part consuming 16 bits.
 This ensures a strong relationship between the assembly/file versions and the packages as well as ensures that CI builds can function properly.
 Furthermore, this guarantees that each build has a different file and assembly version so that strong name signing functions properly to enable loading different versions in the same process.

+>[!IMPORTANT]
+> A file version quad representation of a CSemVer does NOT carry with it the CI information nor
+> the build metadata.
+It only contains a single bit to indicate a Release vs. a CI build.
+In
+> fact, the official CSemVer specs are silent on the use of this bit though the "playground"
+> does indicate an ODD numbered revision is a CI build.
+However, that leads to problems (see
+> this: [Spec issue](https://github.com/CK-Build/csemver.org/issues/2) for more details).
+> Thus, the `Ubiquity.NET.Versioning.*` libraries do NOT work that way.
+In these libraries,
+> an odd numbered revision indicates a RELEASE build whereas an EVEN numbered form represents
+> a CI build.
+This results in the correct behavior for comparisons of the File version.
+The
+> file version comparisons MUST result in correct ordering or an underlying Windows OS and
+> related APIs will NOT behave as expected.
+(A CI build is ALWAYS ordered less then a release
+> build)

 The Major, Minor and Patch versions are only updated in the primary branch at the time of a release.
 This ensures the concept that SemVer versions define released products.
 The